 To avoid this trap, we may need to limit our time viewing social media posts.
 In some cases, we may need to hide certain people’s posts until we can be happy for that person without feeling a sense of jealousy.
 Whether we are measuring our appearance by others, or sizing up our activities as boring in comparison, unplugging can provide a circuit breaker before we burn out.
 Another way to unplug is to take a day or two off a week to focus on more important and fulfilling parts of life.

 Let’s face it, some media is just plain sexually enticing, and can easily become addictive to the point where we lose our desire to do anything else.
 If you think this is becoming a problem for you, try to quit it for a couple weeks and see how much of a hold it has on you.
 After that time, if you are still struggling, get help from a trusted person in your life.
-There are also resources online that can help too: fightthenewdrug.org has an app called Fortify, or covenanteyes.com have ways to create accountability.
+There are also resources online that can help too: fightthenewdrug.org has an app called Fortify that can help you quit porn, or start.covenanteyes.com is another website that can help create accountability.
 You shouldn’t feel bad about reaching out to others.
 This is a hard habit to break alone, and one that many people struggle with.